Property condition report

 You should keep a copy of the Property Condition Report as this report can help you avoid any potential conflict at the end of a tenancy.

-Information and advice about the Property Condition Report can be obtained from the Department of Commerce: Tel: 1300 304 054
+Information and advice about the Property Condition Report can be obtained from the Department of Mines, Industry Regulation and Safety: Tel: 1300 304 054